Qwertyblob/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* If you see an **"Invalid command format!"** error, double check that you have not missed out on a mandatory parameter, or have added extra parameters.
+Not all commands have the same parameters in their command format!
 </box>

 ### Viewing help : `help`